Royal Opera House Muscat: History

+Architecture and facilities

+The Royal Opera House Muscat complex includes a concert theatre, auditorium, formal landscaped gardens, a cultural market with retail spaces, luxury restaurants and an art centre for musical, theatrical and operatic productions.
+The building reflects contemporary Omani architecture, while its performance spaces were designed to accommodate a range of stage productions and cultural events.

 Prominent guests

 The opera house had an impressive first season, with performances by Plácido Domingo, Andrea Bocelli, and soprano Renée Fleming.
 There have also been music performances by cellist Yo Yo Ma and the London Philharmonic Orchestra, the American Ballet Theatre in a production of Don Quixote, The Paul Taylor Dance Company, the performance of Swan Lake by the Mariinsky Ballet, and trumpeter Wynton Marsalis with New York's Jazz at Lincoln Center Orchestra.
 There have been some Arab artists performing at the opera house as well such as Majida El Roumi as well as a tribute in honour of legendary Arab singer Um Kalthoum.
 In March 2013, Indian violin icon L. Subramaniam performed at the opera house and described it as the only orchestra in the Middle East composed entirely of musicians from the region.